BethanyJep/GenAI-TTT/about-ferns.md

+# Prompt Engineering Techniques in the Microsoft Copilot

 Here’s how we can use Microsoft Copilot to create a course outline and materials for a lesson on ferns, combining **text** and **images** with prompts designed for both

 ## Fern Lesson Course Outline